im-tomu/fomu-workshop/README.md

 You will see every read and write to the peripheral displayed in the Renode log.

-Please note that this UART also has a terminal window opened, despite not being a Renode-native model.
+Please note that, despite not being a Renode-native model, the UART is also capable of displaying an analyzer window.
 This is because Renode adds a special support for UART-type peripherals, allowing you not only to connect bus lines, but also the TX and RX UART lines, to the Renode infrastructure.

 The HDL and integration layer for this UART peripheral is available on [Antmicro's GitHub](https://github.com/antmicro/renode-verilator-integration/tree/master/samples/uartlite).